-Kate is only going out once a day, so she has been trying to find new things she can do at home, like dancing to her favourite music and watching her favourite programmes.
+Kate has been worrying about changes at work.
+To take her mind off these worries she has been trying to find new things she can do when she's at home, like dancing to her favourite music and watching her favourite programmes.
 Her support worker helped her find an exercise class online.
 After lunch she goes for a walk outside to get some exercise.
 If Kate focusses on what she is doing NOW, it takes her mind off worries about the future.